nikk0o046/Football_Analysis_Tool/README.md

 - refactor xG calculations to be more modular to allow different pitch sizes based on screens sizes

 #### long-term
-- Better state management in the frontend - dont modify global actions array
+- Better state management in the frontend - dont modify global actions array.
 - Decision between vanilla JS / React, no hybrid
 - DB for storage
 - Tests